-2020 sucked.
-That’s for sure, but now in the new year we can hope for a better and brighter future.
+2020 sucked when it came to real world crisis, that’s for sure.
+Now in the new year we can hope for a better and brighter future.
 At the very least, 2021 promises to be a great year for any anime fan.
 With many series returning for a second season, this is one year of anime you won’t want to miss.

 Sure we have the usual contenders showing up for yet another season.
 You know the type.
 Among them are the big names.
 My Hero Academia returns for it’s fifth season and Attack on Titan returns for it’s final one.
 Those anime probably need no explanation.
 Unless you’ve been living under a rock, you probably know of those anime.
 You’ve likely formed your opinion on them, and not much I could say would change that.